OPENAIRINTERFACE/ngap-tester/test/README.md

     upf0(oai-spgwu) <-- N3 --> omec-gnbsim-1[[omec-gnbsim-1/2/3/4]];
 ```

-All the interfaces (the ones that are shown and the invisible ones) are all on the same docker network:
+All the interfaces (the ones that are shown and the unshown ones) are all on the same docker network:

 * `demo-oai-public-net`